Benihana (skateboarding)

 The benihana is an aerial trick performed on a skateboard.

 History

 The benihana was invented by Lester Kasai and named after the Benihana restaurant chain.

 Features

 A benihana is performed by first getting airborne (for example from a vert ramp or an ollie).
 The skateboarder holds the tail of the skateboard deck with the back hand, while the back foot is taken off the skateboard and extended downwards.
 The front foot is straightened but kept on the board.
 When the front foot is extended, the tail of the board is brought close to the inner thigh of the front leg.

-However, the benihana as most skateboarders know it has been incorrectly labeled for years.
-The true benihana is only done when the skateboarder performs the motion as described above after riding up backwards (or "fakie") on a transition and landing back into the transition facing forwards.
-If the motion is performed while moving forwards it is known as a benibonga.
+The trick's inventor, Lester Kasai, considers a "true benihana" to be one done when the skateboarder performs the motion as described above after riding up backwards (or fakie) on a transition and landing back into the transition facing forwards, and calls the trick with the motion performed while moving forwards a "benibonga".

-Virtually every instance of a benibonga ever recorded in skateboard videos, photos, magazines, and video games has been incorrectly labeled a benihana.